Wedding Photography at Lambeth Town Hall & Register Office

 The Council Chamber: This room has a traditional horseshoe shape, allowing guests a good view wherever they sit.
 It has space for 100 in the central part of the room, with a further 60 on the balcony if required.

 The Assembly Hall: With high windows and wood panelling, this is Lambeth Town Hall’s largest wedding venue.
-It seats 100-300 guests comfortably, and the light nature of the room makes it perfect for your wedding photography.
+It seats 100-300 guests comfortably, and its light nature makes it perfect for your wedding photography.

-The Olive Morris Suite: This mid-sized room has seating for 40 and is light and airy.
+The Olive Morris Suite: This mid-sized room seats 40 and is light and airy.

 The Pauline Room: Intimate and floral.
-It hosts up to 20 guests and has a floral wall for some photographic portraits.
+It accommodates up to 20 guests and features a floral wall for portrait photography.

 The Ante Chamber: With a capacity for 11-25 guests, this room is long and narrow – like a wide corridor!
 It has good, natural light and is perfect for wedding photography.